The truth about calories and your calorie intake

 “Don’t miss out on enjoying your meals because you’re concerned about the calorie count,” says Rodriquez.
 “The foods you eat help to nourish your body.
 By making healthy choices, you can feel good — not guilty — about what you’re eating.”

 Jenny Craig combines delicious, chef-crafted entrées with easy-to-follow menus designed by a knowledgeable nutrition team.
-Menus range from 1200 to 2300 calories a day to provide a basis for your weight loss and flexibility to fit your specific needs.
+Menus range from 1200 to 2300 calories a day to provide a basis for your weight loss and flexibility to fit your specific needs — you'll never have to worry about how many calories you need a day to lose weight.
 Once you’ve joined the program, the menus you’ll follow can be adjusted by your weight loss consultant as you get closer to your goal.
 Plus, portion sizing is already done for you, so there’s no calorie counting needed!
 Instead, you can focus on what’s most important: learning healthy strategies and getting the nutrition you need.

-Take the guesswork out of weight loss and get started with Jenny Craig today.
+So stop worrying about your calorie intake for weight loss.
+Remove the guesswork and get started with Jenny Craig today.

 Stephanie Eng-Aponte is a copywriter for Jenny Craig and has written for the health and wellness, tech, and environmental industries.
 Stephanie graduated from Rutgers University with a Bachelor of Arts degree in Journalism and Media Studies.
 They employ an “eat first, write later” approach to food blogging and enjoy the occasional Oxford comma.
 Outside of writing, you can find them photographing a muttley crew of rescue pups, brewing kombucha, or exploring San Diego.